Back to blog

 Divide your tasks into parts that can be tackled in a set timeframe, and schedule those chunks into your day.

 This method makes it easier to start a complex task and maintain momentum.
-It promotes closer focus and more productivity as you concentrate on one piece at a time, and it also provides a clear sense of progress as each chunk is completed.
+It promotes closer focus and more productivity as you concentrate on one piece at a time.
+Plus, it provides a clear sense of progress as each chunk is completed.

 Advantages and disadvantages of timeboxing